ppps2019/ppps2019.github.io/_info_articles/technical-program.md

 A PDF version of the technical program summary (titles only) is <a href="/assets/TechnicalProgram-20190516.pdf">now available here.</a>

 A PDF version of the technical program abstract book is <a href="/assets/AbstractBook-20190524.pdf">now available here.</a>

+## Conference Mobile App

+The conference mobile app is the best way to view the conference technical program and other conference information.
+Any updates will be pushed to the mobile app daily.
+The PPPS 2019 app is available from the Apple App Store [PPPS 2019 - Apple App](https://apps.apple.com/us/app/ppps-2019/id1457191911?mt=8) and for Android devices on Google Play [PPPS 2019 - Android App](https://play.google.com/store/apps/details?id=pl.pcss.ppps2019).